mdn/content/files/en-us/web/css/css_container_queries/index.md

 {{CSSRef}}

-Container queries allow us to look at an element and apply styles to the children of that element based on the size of their container.
+Container queries enable you to apply styles to an element based on the size of the element's container.
+If, for example, a container has less space available in the surrounding context, you can hide certain elements or use smaller fonts.
-This is an alternative to [media queries](/en-US/docs/Web/CSS/Media_Queries) which apply styles to elements based on viewport size or other device characteristics.
+Container queries are an alternative to [media queries](/en-US/docs/Web/CSS/Media_Queries), which apply styles to elements based on viewport size or other device characteristics.
-If a container has less available space in the surrounding context, you can hide certain elements or use smaller fonts, for example.

 ![A webpage with three card components displayed in different layouts depending on their container's size.](container-query.svg)